A Foodcentric Life

 The process of wrapping scallops with prosciutto for the grill.

-Slice the Prosciutto in half lengthwise (or thirds if your scallops are smaller) and wrap each scallop with a piece, ends overlapping, then skewer.
+Slice the bacon or Prosciutto in half lengthwise (or thirds if your scallops are smaller) and wrap each scallop with a piece, ends overlapping, then skewer.
 Double pronged bamboo skewers provide good stability.

 grilled scallops wrapped in prosciutto |afoodcentriclife.com